lentinj/tp-compact-keyboard/README.md

 Kernel module
 -------------

-I have written a HID driver to cope with the keyboard's quirks.
-It enables fn-lock by default and allows you to toggle via. sysfs.
+I have written a Linux HID driver to cope with both the USB and the Bluetooth keyboard.
+It enables Fn-Lock by default and allows you to toggle via. sysfs.

 For more information, see the module directory.